gcallah/MiscWriting/AI/AIAlchemists.md

 constrained by biology, ASI would operate at digital speeds...
 Imagine a being that could read and understand every scientific paper ever written in an afternoon..."
-(Since computers have operated at many diffferent speeds, I have no idea whjat "digital speeds" are.)
+(Since computers have operated at many diffferent speeds, I have no idea what "digital speeds" are.)
 All of humanity's understanding of the natural world, achieved over many millenia, will be surpassed in an afternoon!
 [*Time Magazine*](https://time.com/6310115/ai-revolution-reshape-the-world/)
 claims that "We are facing a step change in what’s possible for individual people to do, and at a previously unthinkable pace."

 Eliade himself explicitly recognized that the alchemist's dream has not died with the